openmc-dev/openmc/docs/source/usersguide/input.rst

     the first three of which specify the lower-left corner of a parallelepiped and the last three of which specify the upper-right corner.
 Source sites are sampled uniformly through that parallelepiped.

+The ``survival_biasing`` element as no attributes and assumes wither the value ``on`` or ``off``.
+If turned on, this option will enable the use of survival biasing, otherwise known as implicit capture or absorption.

+  *Default*: off

+The ``cutoff`` element has no attributes and indicates the weight cutoff used below which particles undergo Russian roulette.

+  *Default*: 0.25

 ------------------------------------
 Tallies Specification -- tallies.xml